exseivier/bestur/README.md

 sudo make install

 This command will copy python libraries to /usr/lib/python2.7 path and will make link files in the path of the binaries /usr/bin to the scripts allocated in the scripts folder.
-You can change the paths modifying the variables binary_pth and python_lib as follow.
+You can change the paths modifying the variables binary_path and python_lib as follow.

 sudo make binary_path=/custom/path/to/binaries python_lib=/user/python/lib install